1.10. Visualize a weighted network

 Visualize the network.
 You will notice that edges have a thickness.
 It corresponds to their weight: a score between 0 and 1 (generally) that brings nuance.
 Intuitively, edges with a higher weight make stronger connections.

 The layout algorithm Force Atlas 2 uses the weights to set the attraction force between the connected nodes.
-You can adjust the importance of the weight for the algorithm by adjusting the setting Edge Weight Influence:
+You can adjust the importance of the weight for the algorithm by adjusting the setting Edge Weight Influence

-• At 0.0 the edge weights are ignored.
+the edge weights are ignored. - Between

-• Above 1.0, the edge weights are empasized.
+, the edge weights are empasized.

-Gephi computes the degree at any time, but you may compute the weighted degree from the Statistics panel (the sum of the weights of connected edges).
+panel (the sum of the weights of connected edges).
 It is a pretty useful centrality metric in this context.
-Betweenness centrality also takes weights into account (it is computed along with the Network diameter).
+Betweenness centrality also takes weights into account (it is computed along with the Network diameter

 By using modularity clustering for node color and weighted degree for node size, and tuning the layout settings, one can a visualization like this one: